By: Marilyn L. Davis

 However, both of these would have required that you practice, be on time for the practice, show up for the games, and give up sitting with your friends in the stadium.

-Instead of doing the work required, you procrastinated and showed up late for practice, or didn’t put in as much effort as you need to when you did show up for training.
+Instead of doing the work required, you procrastinated and showed up late for practice or didn’t put in as much effort as you need to when you did show up for training.
 You thought you were entitled to miss practices because you arrogantly thought you were already the best player or cheerleader.

 Then you assumed you were good enough that people would not comment on you being late.
-All those moves seemed easy at home and you falsely thought that you could follow the moves of the cheerleaders or instinctively know the game play and be okay.
+All those moves seemed easy at home and you falsely thought that you could follow the cheerleaders’ moves or instinctively know the gameplay and be okay.
 This behavior demonstrated both your arrogance and conceit.

 These actions and attitudes were not okay, and the coach put you on probation – either show improvement or be dropped from the team.
 You followed the notice to improve and were doing better until you got jealous of seeing your friends in the stadium, and so you quit.

 Are You Still Using Self-destructive Behaviors?

 As you can see in the example, several attitudes, actions, and feelings were going on that created the missed opportunity and sabotaged the goal.
 However, it’s not just the adolescent’s self-defeating behaviors, although many patterns get started then because it usually as a teenager that we start making choices.

-Continuing the patterns from adolescence, you adopt an attitude that people persecute you or you continue to pose as a victim.
+Continuing the patterns from adolescence, you adopt an attitude that people persecute you or continue to pose as victims.
 That you are right in your actions, it’s just that everyone else is against you.
 Because you’ve justified your actions and blamed others, your arrogance continues.

 Plus, you resent people telling you what, how, or when to do something.
 Arrogance may have cost you jobs, which may or may not cost you loss of income, or your family leaves decided to leave because they can’t take any more.